1. User guide

 The user lisa

-who created this function can share it with other users in a
+who created this function can share it with other

 GRANT USAGE ON SCHEMA lisa TO celia, rosalind; GRANT EXECUTE ON FUNCTION lisa.count_loans TO celia, rosalind;